InsNet: An Efficient, Flexible, and Performant Insertion-based Text Generation Model: Related Works and Background

-Auto-regressive language model is the most prevalent generative model for language, which minimizes the negative-log-likelihood of a sequence of n tokens $\sequence_{<n} = [\token_0, \token_1, ..., \token_{n-1}]$ with a left-to-right factorization: $-\log P(\sequence_{<n}) = - (\sum_{i=0}^{n-1} \log P(\token_i | \sequence_{<i})$ during training.
-Then during decoding, the sentences are generated token by token from left to right.
-With the transformer architecture \cite{vaswani2017attention}, each step of likelihood estimation can be calculated in parallel while sharing the prefix context encoding calculations.
-This makes it possible to build powerful, efficiently trainable sequence models, like the GPT family \citep{radford2018gpt1,radford2019gpt2,brown2020gpt3},
+\sidistoryline{brief intro to AR models. make our audience aware that AR models assume left-to-right generation order} \tinysection{Auto-regressive Language Models} minimize the negative-log-likelihood of a sequence of n tokens $\sequence_{<n} = [\token_0, \token_1, ..., \token_{n-1}]$ with a left-to-right factorization.
+With the transformer architecture \citep{vaswani2017attention}, each step of likelihood estimation can be calculated in parallel while sharing the prefix context encoding calculations.
+This makes it possible to build powerful and efficient text generation models, like the GPT family \citep{radford2018gpt1,radford2019gpt2,brown2020gpt3}.
+A lot of successful applications are based on this paradigm of models, such as automatic story generation~\citep{yao2019plan,tan2020progressive}, image captioning~\citep{vinyals2015show,pmlr-v37-xuc15}, machine translation~\citep{dzmitry2015neural,liu2020multilingual}, and dialogue system~\citep{li2017end,li2017adversarial}.

-Despite the practical success, there are several notable concerns about left-to-right auto-regressive generators.
-One important concern is that the left-to-right formulation does not sufficiently reflect the recursive and compositional nature of language (Figure~\ref{fig:recursive_compositional_language}).
-As a result, progressive refinement of text with left-to-right sequence models is non-trivial.
-This motivated the community to explore paradigms outside of left-to-right auto-regressive generation.

-One direction is the out-of-order generation, which formulates the generation process as an insertion process.
-A sentence is still gradually formed from void to completion, but each token (or tokens) could now be inserted into arbitrary positions of an existing context~\cite{stern2019insertion,welleck2019non}.
-The explorations of such a generation paradigm focus on three potential benefits: 1) Leveraging parallel decoding to reduce the number of iterations in the inference time to sub-linear complexity \emph{w.r.t.} the sequence length~\cite{stern2019insertion}.
-2) Exploring the possibility to automatically learn the latent structures of sequences and reveal the compositional nature of languages \citep{welleck2019non}.
-3) The ability to achieve perfect lexical control~\cite{zhang2020pointer}, where several given words are required to appear in the generated sentences non-consecutively.
-This setup has broad application in story generation~\cite{yao2019plan}, task-oriented dialog systems ~\cite{wen2016network}, RDF-to-text generation~\cite{gao2020rdf}, and lexically constrained machine translation~\cite{susanto2020lexically}.

-However, out-of-order generation brings computational challenges.
-Unlike traditional left-to-right generators, the absolute positions of the inserted tokens are dynamic, as is shown in Figure~\ref{fig:volatility_pos}.
-In other words, the position encoding of each token is volatile as the generation proceeds, requiring a re-encoding of the context after each expansion.
-Computation-sharing among steps of a complete likelihood estimation in such models is usually considered impossible.

-We design an efficiently trainable insertion-based sequence generator such that it enjoys the benefit of out-of-order generation while having comparable training efficiency as left-to-right generation models.
-We achieve this by leveraging a modified relative position encoding that suits the model's insertion-based nature so that the positional encoding of the inserted tokens will not change during the course of the insertion-based expansion.
-With the new component, we make it possible to share the computation among different likelihood estimation steps while the generation progresses.